fiddien/clear-metric/README.md

 4. Avoid long introductory phrases and clauses.
 5. Avoid interrupting subject and verb connection.

-Score 1 indicates violation of the principle.
-Score 0 indicates adherence to the principle.
+Score 1 indicates violation of the principle, while score 0 indicates adherence to the principle.
 Thus, lower total score is better.

 ## Instructions